 Arizona Board of Physician Assistants disciplinary actions are given to physician assistants with a license or certification in Arizona.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
 Thus, at an Arizona Board of Physician Assistants Meeting the Board will vote to determine the outcome of each investigation.
 The Board can vote on a non-disciplinary outcome or vote to offer the physician assistant formal discipline.
 Disciplinary actions can include:

-If you’re interested in setting up a consultation with our Arizona Board of Physician Assistants Attorney at Chelle Law or learning more about any of the services we provide to Arizona physician assistants we invite you to reach out to us today.
+If you’re interested in setting up a consultation with our Arizona Board of Physician Assistants Attorney at Chelle Law or would like to learn more about the services we offer to Arizona physician assistants, reach out to us today.